 Required Skill Level: All levels.

-2. HMCS Yukon wreck, san Diego
+2. HMCS Yukon Wreck, San Diego

 Sunk as an artificial wreck in July 2000, the HMCS Yukon was a decommissioned Canadian Navy destroyer purchased by the San Diego Oceans Foundation to improve the local scuba diving scene.
 She lays on her port side at a maximum depth of 100 feet (30m), and the cleaning and preparation process involved cutting many additional penetration points throughout her superstructure.
-She is, by far, the biggest and most intact wreck in San Diego's wreck alley, and draws divers from across the country to explore her 366-foot, 100 compartment superstructure.
+She is, by far, the biggest and most intact wreck in San Diego's wreck alley, and draws divers from across the country to explore her 366-foot, 100-compartment superstructure.

-The Yukon's well-lit maze of corridors is deceptively accessible, and where she isn't resting upright inexperienced divers can easily become disorientated.
+The Yukon's well-lit maze of corridors is deceptively accessible, and where she isn't resting upright, inexperienced divers can easily become disorientated.
 However, some highlights for those who wish to explore include the engine room with both engines still in situ, the rudder room, the operations room displaying plaques for those involved in the project, the central passageway, known as 'Burma Road', that runs the length of the ship, and Keeline Cove, a compartment displaying artwork by artist Mike Keeline.
 The Yukon is now home to a large number of critter species, including many different nudibranchs.

-how to dive the Yukon
+How to Dive the Yukon

 The Yukon is a very popular site in the summer, with numerous dive boats moored around the wreck.
 First-time visitors are advised to book with a local dive operator for a full orientation before exploring un-guided.
 While it is diveable year-round, water temperatures drop, and surges and swell can drastically reduce conditions through the winter.

 The wreck is a 10-minute boat transit from Mission Bay harbor, and there are plenty of hotels and guest houses within walking distance of the harbor.
 The greater San Diego area has all the accommodation options expected of a big city.
-The closest airport is San Diego Internation Airport (SAN).
+The closest airport is San Diego International Airport (SAN).

-Temperature: 48 to 70oF (9 to 21oC) with the highest temperatures in September, and the lowest in February.
+Temperature: 48 to 70oF (9 to 21oC), with the highest temperatures in September and the lowest in February.

 Visibility: 15 to 40 feet (5 to 12m).